-Associate of Science (AS-T2) with Computer Engineering Specialization
+Associate of Science, Track 2 - Computer Engineering Specialization

 The Computer Engineering Specialization of the Associate of Science Track 2 degree provides a well-rounded foundation to support students who wish to major in computer engineering.
 This specialization prepares students to transfer as a computer engineering major with junior standing at our primary transfer institutions within the State of Washington.